-When it comes to forgiveness, we tend to overcomplicate it and yes, we sometimes act as if we’re a higher power that can bestow forgiveness on people while refusing to forgive ourselves, which results in us feeling angry, wounded, and trapped in a disappointment cycle.
+When it comes to forgiveness, we tend to overcomplicate it.
+We sometimes act as if we’re a higher power that can bestow forgiveness on people while refusing to forgive ourselves.
+Our conflicted relationship with forgiveness results in us feeling angry, wounded, and stuck in a disappointment cycle.

-Forgiveness is about letting go which only comes about with perspective, which is not something we can possibly have if we’re still blaming ourselves for why something went down or have put up walls as a way to defend us against ever being ‘back there’ again.
+Forgiveness is about letting go which only comes about with perspective.
+This isn’t something we can have if we’re still blaming ourselves for why something went down.
+We won’t forgive if we put up walls as a way to defend us against ever being ‘back there’ again.

-It’s like, OK, this person and that person hurt me/let me down/p-ssed me off/won’t become who I want/won’t amend their behaviour so that I can be in less pain without having to take assertive boundaried action, so I’m going to hold on to my anger or shame me so that the situation can never happen again.
+It’s like, This person and that person hurt me/let me down/pissed me off/won’t become who I want/won’t amend their behaviour so that I can be in less pain without having to take assertive boundaried action.
+OK, so I’m going to hold on to my anger or shame me so that the situation can never happen again.
 No one is gonna make a mug out of me again.

-We then take, for example, a breakup and the clumsy, crass, and yes, possibly outrageous things that were said or done, and a wall goes up to filter out the possibility of hurt, blocking us from feeling and being vulnerable again and so making us unavailable.
+We take, for example, a breakup and the clumsy, crass, and yes, possibly outrageous things that were said or done, and a wall goes up to filter out the possibility of hurt.
+This blocks us from feeling and being vulnerable again, making us emotionally unavailable.

-We, whether it’s consciously or not, do things to defend against the possibility of being screwed over (keep reminding us of the past and pushing on our fears) and as a result we cannot move on (because we’re catering to the past) and the pattern continues.
-Being superglued to the past including this sense of guilt, anger, blame, shame, and any mistakes and failures we feel that we’ve made, compounds the pain.
+Consciously or not, our actions defend us against the possibility of being screwed over.
+We do this by reminding us of the past and pushing on our fears.
+Of course, this means that we can’t move on (because we’re catering to the past).
+And so the pattern continues.
+Supergluing us to the past with guilt, anger, blame, shame, mistakes, and ‘failures’ compounds the pain.

-Using feelings to judge us as inferior in some way and then using those judgments to guide our next actions and thoughts exacerbates the issue.
+Using feelings to determine we’re inferior and then guiding our next actions with that judgementexacerbates the issue.
 Feelings that could have dissipated with compassion and boundaries much sooner, last for weeks, months or even years.

 - Forgiveness does not mean that you are condoning someone else’s actions.